DOAJ/doaj/cms/README.md

 python portality/cms/build_sass.py -w
 ```

+Keep in mind the CSS isn't the only requirement for the fixed query widget - collating the JavaScript requires you to run the shell script `portality/static/widget/fixed_query_build.sh`

 ## Managing Assets

 Static assets include images and other content-like objects that form part of the site content, such as downloadable